 2. The next strategy is to always store your coins in the same place.
 I have a drawer in my house that the coins and other personal effects go into each night.
 If I’m traveling and my coins are not in the drawer, they will be in a specific zipper in my backpack.
 And if they are not there, they are in my pocket.

 3. This next one revolutionized my day a few years back.
 I like to always know what’s in my pockets.
 So I never leave the house until I count to five.
 In this strategy, I count my five items: billfold wallet, keys, cell phone, glasses, and coin wallet.
 If I get to five, I’m good to go.
 I even know that my items have specific pockets and locations.
 For example, my coin wallet is always in the front right pocket.
 This allows me to tactically count with my hands and it’s almost a reflex.

 This system only needs a super-quick, brushing check when I go out the door at home, a restaurant, at Church, the store… If something is missing, I can retrace my steps usually to the room I was last occupying.

 4. The final strategy is very simple, but there is a bit to explain.
 I call it the “Fire Drill.”
 History: I often take off my glasses when I sit down.
-They only help with distance, so I remove them when I want to read or when I’m on stage to remove the audience...those people can be very visually distracting to making a good show.
+They only help with distance, so I remove them when I want to read or when I’m on stage to remove the audience...those people can be very visually distracting to making a good show so I take my glasses off to not be able to see past the first row!
 Haha.
 For years, I would misplace my glasses, which is why I have them in my count strategy mentioned above.
 A friend taught me a method to remember their location because I was always loosing them.